 - Encouraging daily reading, which helps language development.

-- NICE recommends hearing aids for children with bilateral OME and hearing loss where surgery is not acceptable or is contra-indicated.
+NICE recommends hearing aids for children with bilateral OME and hearing loss where surgery is not acceptable or is contra-indicated or if aiding is in line with parental or child preference.

 Medical management (eg, antibiotics, topical or systemic antihistamines or decongestants) is not recommended.

 - High-quality evidence of multiple short- and long-term outcomes repeatedly and unequivocally demonstrated no benefit for use of antihistamines and decongestants over placebo for treating OME.
-Additionally, the reviewed studies found evidence of side-effects and harms with the use of these medications.
+Routine use of antibiotics is also not recommended.
+Additionally, side-effects and harms may occur with use of these medications.

 - The treatment of adults with uncomplicated OME is generally extrapolated from that of children.
 If there is an underlying cause then this should be treated appropriately.
 There is a lack of clear evidence on the treatment of uncomplicated OME in adults.